 Mitrowicz Castle

 After visiting the fairy-tale Hluboká Castle I headed further north to Mitrowicz Castle.
-This castle was recently renovated and open to public two years ago.
+This castle was recently renovated and is open to public.
 It’s not that spectacular as the Hluboká Castle, but still quite charming and elegant.
 The first chateaux was built on this place in 1565.
 The property changed hands quite a few times during its almost 500 years of history and each new owner was rebuilding the castle, fortifying it, or at the end just neglecting it, after the property was nationalized in the 1940s.

 Previously known as Koloděje nad Lužnicí Castle, the Mitrowicz Castle can be booked as a wedding location and has its very own chapel.
 You can also spend the night in the castle, which I was very lucky to do.